vlingo/xoom-examples/vlingo-ecommerce/README.md

 # E-commerce Example

 This example illustrates the use of event-sourced actors using e-commerce concepts.
-The implementation is conceptual- there is no authorization/authentication, etc.
+This is an example implementation with nominal dependencies and some limitations:
+* Persistence:
+  *  in-memory persistence stores are used
+* Tests:
+  * End-to-end tests have been written, but not unit or more specific integration tests
+* Setup code
+  * The Bootstrap code that sets up the environment is a singleton, it is not designed to run multiple times

 # API

+* CartResource
-* See CartResource
+  * See CartResource.java:63
+  * This module defines the paths, methods and arguments for interacting with the Cart actor
+* OrderResource
-* See OrderResource
+  * See OrderResource.java:66
+  * This module defines the paths, methods and arguments for interacting with the Order actor

 # Build and tests

     mvn clean verify -pl vlingo-ecommerce